2021 UST Growling Tigers basketball team: Recruiting class

+The National Basketball Training Center (NBTC) is a grassroots program in the Philippines that develops and ranks outstanding players from high schools who compete in a five month-long nationwide youth basketball tournament.
+The program has enabled local coaches to recruit skilled players to play collegiate basketball.

 Coaching changes

-Aldin Ayo resigned as head coach of the Growling Tigers on September 4, 2020 amid ongoing investigations on the team's training bubble controversy.
+Aldin Ayo resigned as head coach of the Growling Tigers on September 4, 2020, amid ongoing investigations on the team's training bubble controversy.
 The UAAP later handed Ayo an indefinite ban from all league-sanctioned activities, having found the seasoned coach liable in endangering the health and well-being of his team by holding a training camp during the pandemic.

 Resigned assistant coach and Tiger Cubs head coach Jino Manansala was called back by the Institute of Physical Education and Athletics (IPEA) and was appointed interim coach of the team to replace Ayo on October 8, 2020.
 IPEA earlier announced the start of the basketball program's rebuilding phase as it was moving forward without a permanent head coach.

 Returning with Manansala were assistant coaches McJour Luib, Joph Cleopas, JR Carlos, and Jason Misolas.
-Ryan David Roxas took over as team manager, together with UST's deam of Civil Law Nilo Divina as sponsor to replace Jimi Lim after his Ironcon Builders withdrew its support as the team's sponsor.
+Ryan Roxas took over as team manager, together with UST's dean of Civil Law Nilo Divina as sponsor to replace Jimi Lim after his Ironcon Builders withdrew its support to the team.